ldn0x7dc/react-native-media-kit/README.md

 # react-native-media-kit

-Video and Audio component for react-native apps, supporting both iOS and Android.
+Video and Audio components for react-native apps, supporting both iOS and Android.
+A unified and elegant player controller is provided by default.

 Runs on react-native 0.28+.
 Supported media types: